mauriciojost/botino-arduino/README.md

 ![Botino](misc/images/botino-v0.jpg)

 What it does:
 - 8 fully configurable alarms
-- alarms can trigger cool moves
+- alarms can trigger cool moves on the bot (like arm moves, dances, light shows, fan, images, animations, etc.)
 - can provide the random quote of the day (as part of a move)
 - can provide random future reading (as part of a move)
-- can fire IFTTT events
+- can fire IFTTT events (as part of a move)
 - can be fired by IFTTT events

+Other features:
+- firmware auto update
+- power saving deep sleep mode (work in progress, aim at having the device working for months on standard 3xAA batteries)

 ## 1. Get Started